-Within 6 months of joining OBMI, I lead the marketing team in designing the rebrand of the eighty year old architecture firm.
+After 6 months of joining OBMI, I lead aspects with marketing team in designing the rebrand of the eighty year old architecture firm.
 Which included creating revised brand standard company wide in 7 different offices around the world.

-All business collateral was rebranded including the website, company stationery, marketing materials, international advertisement, employee resumes, project sheets, video intros and outros, Microsoft Office documents, social media elements, company checks, and more.
+All business collateral was rebranded including the website, company stationery, marketing materials, international advertisement, employee resumes, project sheets, intro and outros of promotional videos, Microsoft Office documents, social media elements, company checks, and more.

 “Very excited about our new brand or new look for OBM International.
 Its very much part of our signature.
 We have a presence and an authenticity and a commitment to our clients we have established over the years and the new look its going to change that.
 The new look is a development which is really reflects what we see is our new position in our global environment.
 So its fresh, its more contemporary its exciting and it really expresses some of the concepts of innovation and creativity that we are really bringing to our clients in this day and age.”

 The business card was designed to be folded into a perfect square, mirroring the logo.
 With a high gloss varnish on the front, the logo is subtle and bespoke.
 The elegant soft touch finish and graphic gold foil lines inside makes any first impression memorable and luxurious.